Mahradtangestani/Ajax-with-JSON-file/README.md

 # Ajax-with-JSON-file
-Get data with JSON from GITHUB.
+Get data with JSON from GITHUB